MatuaDoc/OnslowCollege.github.io/12dtc/index.md

 - collaboration tools
 - managing assets

-In 12DTC, you will learn to use Github Planner.
+In 12DTC, you will learn to use GitHub Planner.
 This tool contains features to plan tasks in a manner similar to a kanban board, suitable for agile development, and offers collaboration tools if you plan to work on a group project.

 You will also use Git to perform version control of your code and documentation.